Inov-8 Roclite 305 - Women's Review

 Our Analysis and Test Results

-Earning a high score for protection, this shoe offers an impenetrable upper, underfoot cushioning and a rock plate for added protection.
-The upper is made from a synthetic webbing that wicks away water while going over streams.
+This shoe earns a high score for protection, with its impenetrable upper, underfoot cushioning and rock plate for added protection.
+The upper is a synthetic webbing that wicks away water while going over streams.
 The Powerflow foam is stacked in the heel (24mm) and in the toe (18mm) and it absorbs shock and springs back.

 The outsole on this shoe is absolutely bomber!
 We were close to giving it a Top Pick for this reason.
 The 5-mm lugs are sticky and burly, providing excellent bite on all trail surfaces.

 In the area of stability, this trail shoe is average at best.
-When trying on the shoe, your foot feels nice and low to the ground and the heel feels quite stable when walking around.
+When trying on the shoe, your foot feels nice and low to the ground, and the heel feels quite stable when walking around.
 However, when running, the overlay harness provided doesn't quite wrap around the volume of the foot appropriately.
-In addition, the stack height has you feeling a little bit tall, while the more traditional heel to toe drop (8mm) pushes you forward.
+Also, the stack height has you feeling a little bit tall, while the more traditional heel to toe drop (8mm) pushes you forward.

-Since the forefoot doesn't have a super wide toe box, foot splay can't counter for this, making it less stable overall.
+Since the forefoot doesn't have a super wide toe box, foot splay can't counteract this, making it less stable overall.
 When approaching rocky sections of the trail, our testers found themselves slowing down to account for this.
-While we are being critical, we must say that this shoe demonstrates better stability than a handful of other shoes in the review…and the level of stability is appropriate for a trail runner…it's just not perfect, only average.
+While we are critical, we must say that this shoe demonstrates better stability than a handful of other shoes in the review, and the level of stability is appropriate for a trail runner…it's just not perfect, only average.

 Comfort & Fit

-The fit of this shoe sports a toe box that is narrow for those with medium to wide feet.
+This shoe has a toe box that is narrow for those with medium to wide feet.
 However, our narrow footed testers thought the toe box to be quite roomy.
 From top to bottom, there is ample volume.
 The heel cup fits nicely and didn't slip when running up and down steep trails.
-That said, there is no additional arch support, but because of the ample cushioning in the heel, this is a good shoe for those that are either heel or forefoot strikers.
+That said, there is no additional arch support, but because of the ample cushioning in the heel, this is an appropriate shoe for those that are either heel or forefoot strikers.

 This lightweight shoe feels good to wear for long days on the trail.
 Weighing 9.5oz, it's not the lightest nor is it the heaviest out there.
 While it wicks away water, it's not waterproof, and the overlay absorbs quite a bit of water (4.85 oz) Overall, this is a great lightweight shoe that can get waterlogged, but drains quickly and dries fast.